Lam Research (LRCX)

 Lam Research Trailing 12-Month EPS (Non-GAAP)

-Diving into Lam Research’s quality of earnings can give us a better understanding of its performance.
-As we mentioned earlier, Lam Research’s operating margin expanded by 1.3 percentage points over the last five years.
-On top of that, its share count shrank by 13.1%.
+We can take a deeper look into Lam Research’s earnings quality to better understand the drivers of its performance.
+As we mentioned earlier, Lam Research’s operating margin expanded by 1.9 percentage points over the last five years.
+On top of that, its share count shrank by 13.8%.
 These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
 Lam Research Diluted Shares Outstanding

 10. Cash Is King